hendrikvanantwerpen/js-pkg.el/README.md

 Elisp script to deal with CommonJS/NPM packages more easily.

-Requires 'cl, 's, 'json and 'semver.
+Requires 'json, 's and 'semver.